 - data collection and online submission periods are stated separately on our calendars to help guide and assist local planning; these activities and timescales may overlap according to local requirements.

-You can download our updated calendar for 2022 below:
+You can download our updated 2023 calendar.

 The 15-year anniversary report celebrates the achievements of POMH members and highlights the wider impact of our data in furthering evidence-based practice.